jon-harper/OmniBox/docs/index.md

 ## Current Status

 A complete OmniBox made of parts from one release is tested to fit and work together.
-The developer completes at least two full builds for each release and new releases are also community-tested.
+The developer completes at least two full builds for each release and incorporates community feedback along the way.
 The [Version History][current_release] page contains information on the latest release, fixes, new features, and known issues.

 ### Upgrading

 Trays and panels are typically compatible between releases.
 Recent Core case versions may be partially upgraded rather than entirely reprinted.
 See the [Upgrade Guide][upgrade] for details.

 [gallery_thumb]: img/examples/0.9.11/banner.webp
 [gallery]: img/examples/0.9.11/render.png